-Pete grew up in the Western Australian Wheatbelt town of Tammin – in his words, “a place so small even if you don’t blink you’ll miss it.”
-He eventually left the huge wheat silos behind for big city life, going on to study at Aquinas College in Perth, and eventually the University of WA and University of Canberra (Bachelor of Arts).
+Pete grew up on a farm in the Western Australian Wheatbelt town of Tammin – in his words, “a place so small even if you don’t blink, you’ll miss it”.
+He eventually left the huge wheat silos behind for big city life, going on to study at Aquinas College in Perth, the University of WA (Bachelor of Science) and University of Canberra (Bachelor of Arts).
 However, he remains a country boy at heart.

-A self-described journeyman, Pete’s working life has been nothing less than diverse, having found employment as (deep breath!) a bistro food server, fast-food caravan cook, florist delivery driver, football gate attendant, market researcher, restaurant dishwasher, taxi driver, and wheat-bin grain sampler and weighbridge operator and even a stint as a Santa Claus!
-He’s also worked for the Western Australian and Australian Public Services, the Australian Institute of Sport in Canberra and King Fahad National Guard Hospital in Riyadh, Saudi Arabia.
-Currently, Pete combines two of his greatest passions, creative writing and mathematics, to keep the wolves from the door.
+A self-described journeyman, Pete’s working life has been extremely diverse, having worked as a (deep breath!) bistro food server, fast-food caravan cook, florist delivery driver, football gate attendant, market researcher, restaurant dishwasher, taxi driver, and wheat-bin grain sampler and weighbridge operator.
+Pete even had Canberra Uni vacation stints as Santa Claus!
+He’s also been employed by the Western Australian and Australian Public Services, the Australian Institute of Sport in Canberra, and King Fahad National Guard Hospital in Riyadh, Saudi Arabia.
+Currently, Pete combines two of his greatest passions – mathematics and writing – to keep the wolves from the door.

-A fan of the Australian cricket team and the East Perth and Fitzroy (R.I.P.)
-Football Clubs, Pete lives in Perth suburbia with his wife Kathy and their four cats and six goldfish.
-A supporter of environmental and humanitarian causes, in his spare time (when he has any!) he writes quiz night questions for Cat Haven WA and buys meaningless and space-occupying “junk” from the Internet.
+A passionate fan of the Australian cricket team and the East Perth and Fitzroy (R.I.P.)
+Football Clubs, Pete lives in Perth suburbia with his wife Kathy and their three cats and three goldfish.
+He’s a strong supporter of environmental and humanitarian causes, including writing quiz night questions for the Perth Cat Haven and participating in the endangered Carnaby’s black cockatoo annual census.

 - Although lacking any semblance of ability, Pete is passionate about sport, particularly cricket and Aussie Rules footy.
-He was a sports reporter for The Canberra Times and The Community Times, and enjoyed a long stint as the sports subeditor/columnist at Perth’s The Sunday Times.
+He was a sports reporter for The Canberra Times and enjoyed a long stint as a sports subeditor/columnist at Perth’s The Sunday Times.

-Before the station ceased broadcasting, Pete worked as a cricket and football commentator at Triple S FM Radio in Canberra.
+- Before the station ceased broadcasting, Pete volunteered as a cricket and football commentator at Triple S FM Radio in Canberra.
 He’s currently the voluntary historian for the Mighty East Perth Royals in the Western Australian Football League.

-A fan of post-apocalyptic science fiction, Pete collects Sir Les Patterson memorabilia and relishes visiting obscure places like India and Saudi Arabia.
+- A fan of post-apocalyptic science fiction movies, Pete also collects Sir Les Patterson “memorabilia” and enjoys travelling to culturally diverse countries like India and Saudi Arabia.